 Champaign, Illinois 61820

 Unless prior arrangements have been made, DRS receives all campus orders of radioactive materials at the Special Materials Storage Facility.
 DRS monitors all shipments in accordance with regulations established by the Illinois Emergency Management Agency (IEMA).
-After each shipment of radioactive materials has been checked and found to be in compliance with all applicable rules and regulations, DRS personnel deliver it to the user.
+After each shipment of radioactive materials has been checked and found to be in compliance with all applicable rules and regulations, DRS personnel delivers it to the user.

 DRS provides a Radioactive Material Receipt Record for each package delivered.
 The person accepting the material is asked to sign for the package(s).

 Laboratory personnel should use a wipe test to check the inner container and determine whether leaking has occurred.
 Shipments containing materials that may be volatile, gaseous, or readily dispersible shall be opened in a fume hood.
-The user must notify DRS immediately if there is a problem with the shipment.
+The user must notify DRS immediately at 217-333-2755 if there is a problem with the shipment.

 Upon receipt of a new shipment, laboratory personnel should enter pertinent data in a Radioisotope Use and Waste Log.

 Laboratory personnel must dispose of the shipping material in an appropriate manner.
 If contamination is present, place the material in a radioactive waste container.
 If the shipping material is free of contamination, remove or deface any "radioactive materials" labels or markings and dispose of it in the regular trash or recycle bin.